Ergonomic Key Remappings

 The Angle ergo mod for ISO keyboards is simple enough.
 Each image color corresponds to a finger.

 The AngleWide-ISO ergo mod.
-Three for one: Straight wrists, less pinky load and hand separation.
+Three for one: Straight wrists, less pinky load and better hand separation.

 Fancy-Schmancy Angle/Wide For ANSI